IanFinlayson/exploring-cs/chapter10.md

     print("Hello!")
 ```

-Here the function\'s name is `greet`, and it takes no parameters.
+Here the function's name is `greet`, and it takes no parameters.
 The
 body of the function is the code that will be run when the function gets
 called.
-This function doesn\'t return anything either.
+This function doesn't return anything either.

 If we run this program, nothing actually happens.
 Defining a function
 does not run the code inside it.
 It just says what *would* happen should